 Courses are acceptable in lieu of departmental prerequisites and fulfill distribution requirements, as indicated.
-Students who score 3 may be considered for advanced placement and/or credit by individual departments.
 The effect of advanced credit upon the department major requirements is determined by each department chair.

 Registration for Courses

 Continuing students who expect to be enrolled in the following term must register in April for the fall term and November for the spring term.
 Registration instructions and course listings are available to all students prior to designated registration deadline dates.
 Students are encouraged to meet with their academic advisors prior to registering for courses.
 Students who register late are subject to a fee of \$50.